Existence, uniqueness and ergodic properties for time-homogeneous It\^o-SDEs with locally integrable drifts and Sobolev diffusion coefficients: Introduction

-Note that this growth condition does not allow for linear growth and that it is formulated with respect to almost every starting point, which is natural since integrals such as the one in (\ref{Ito1}) involving $\mathbf{G}$ should not depend on the particular Borel version chosen for $\mathbf{G}$.
+Note that this growth condition does not allow for linear growth and that it depends only on almost every point, which is natural since integrals such as the one in (\ref{Ito1}) involving $\mathbf{G}$ should not depend on the particular Borel version chosen for $\mathbf{G}$.
 In \cite{Zh05}, the following result was obtained: if $\sigma$ consists of continuous functions and is globally uniformly non-degenerate, i.e. $A(x)\ge C\cdot \text{Id}$ in the quadratic form sense for some constant $C>0$ and every $x\in \R^d$ and $g_i,\partial_k \sigma_{ij}\in L^{2(d+1)}_{loc}(\R^d)$ for any $i,j,k$, then (\ref{Ito1}) has a strongly unique solution up to its explosion time.
 In \cite[Theorem 1.1(i) and (ii)]{Zh05} two non-explosion conditions are given.
 Both require the global boundedness of $\sigma$ and then only depend on $\mathbf{G}$.
 The first one is similar to the one of \cite{GyMa} given above.
 The second one is as follows: there exist a constant $M\ge 0$, and vector fields $\mathbf{H}$, $\mathbf{F}_i$, with $\|\mathbf{F}_i \| \in L^{p_i}(\R^d)$, $p_i\ge 2(d+1)$, such that almost everywhere

 This non-explosion condition allows for linear growth and can cover singularities of $\mathbf{G}$, a phenomenon that can not occur for SDEs with continuous coefficients, since these are of course locally bounded.
-Prior to \cite{Zh05}, the following was obtained in \cite{KR}: if $\sigma$ is the identity matrix, so that the local martingale part in (\ref{Ito1}) is just a $d$-dimensional Brownian motion $W=(W^1,...,W^d)$ and $g_i \in L^{p}_{loc}(\R^d)$, $1\le i\le d$, for some $p>d$, with
+Prior to \cite{Zh05}, the following was obtained in \cite{KR}: if $\sigma$ is the identity matrix, so that the local martingale part in (\ref{Ito1}) is just a $d$-dimensional Brownian motion $W=(W^1,\ldots,W^d)$ and $g_i \in L^{p}_{loc}(\R^d)$, $1\le i\le d$, for some $p>d$, with